timboettiger/action-replay-mk-iii/README.md

 Due to limited storage space, only the most essential codes were included, such as infinite lives, energy, or time.
 Additionally, there are codes that support region unlocking, effectively patching the software in real-time.

-See a [list of all included games](code-database.md) and cheat codes.
+See a [list of all included games](preservaction-database.md) and the amount of integrated cheat codes.

 Interestingly, there are **a few oddities**:
 - `Mega lo Mania` is listed mistakenly as `Mage Lo Mania`.